frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 Externally signed lightweight CAs
 '''''''''''''''''''''''''''''''''

-We would support partial creation of the CA to generate the key and a Certificate Signing Request (CSR) for submission to the external CA.  The signed certificate would then be imported to complete the process.
+We would support partial creation of the CA to generate the key in the NSSDB and yield a Certificate Signing Request (CSR) for submission to the external CA.  The signed certificate would then be imported to complete the process.

+Alternatively, we could simply accept a certificate and private signing key (e.g. in PKCS #12 format).
+This approach is not mutually exclusive with the other - they can both be supported.

 The "upstream" root certificate and intermediate CA certificates would be stored in LDAP for distribution to clients, with the root